 Are you interested in scientific discoveries and medical research?
 Do you enjoy the challenge of solving puzzles?
 Are you ready for a fast-growing health career?

-For jobs requiring at least an associate degree, medical laboratory technician is ranked seventh among America’s Career Infonet’s 39 fastest-growing occupations and fifth of its top 46 careers with the most job openings through 2022.
-Positions are projected
+For jobs requiring at least an associate degree, medical laboratory technician is ranked eighth among CareerOneStop's 39

 See more about careers in

 The Medical Laboratory Technology program is offered exclusively at El Centro College among colleges of DCCCD.
 El Centro’s is the only accredited Medical Laboratory Technology program within the five-county area of Dallas, Parker, Rockwall, Hunt and Denton counties.

 Medical Laboratory Technology degrees and the MLT program.